Skip to main content

 tip

-The stored searches are location independent, so they can be executed on any location.
+Stored searches are location-independent, meaning they can be executed on any location.

 Export and import

-This functionality will allow you to share commonly used search queries with other users working with you on the same file base.
+This functionality allows you to share commonly used search queries with others who are working with you on the same file base.

-In the three dot menu of the stored search are you will find menu entries with which you can export and import search queries.
-The file format of the export is JSON, which can be opened and edited with any modern text editor.
-If needed, you can fine-tune the search queries in the editor and distribute them to another TagSpaces installations for you or your colleagues.
+In the three-dot menu of the stored search area, you will find menu entries for exporting and importing search queries.
+The file format for the export is JSON, which can be opened and edited with any modern text editor.
+If needed, you can fine-tune the search queries in the editor and distribute them to other TagSpaces installations for yourself or colleagues.

-Due to the fact the search queries have unique IDs, TagSpaces can recognize if the query is already imported so you can skip the re-import or import the newer version of it.
-An example export can be found in the documentation of the project.
+Due to the unique IDs associated with search queries, TagSpaces can recognize if the query has already been imported, allowing you to skip the re-import or import the newer version.
+An example export can be found in the documentation.